 Elder financial abuse is one of the most common and most unfortunate forms of investment fraud.
 The U.S. Department of Justice (DOJ) reports that “[a]t least 10% of adults age 65 and older will experience some form of elder abuse in a given year,” and it notes that approximately one-third of all elder abuse cases involve financial fraud.

-Brokers have misled their clients, asked them to sign documents they don’t understand, and exerted pressure to coerce them to authorize high-risk or high-cost trades.
+In this type of investment scam, examples of abuse include brokers misleading their clients, asking them to sign documents they don’t understand, and exerting pressure to coerce them to authorize high-risk or high-cost trades.
 Regardless of the specific circumstances involved, elder financial abuse is never justified, and senior investors (or their loved ones) can – and should – take legal action to hold fraudulent brokers and advisors accountable.

 Schedule a Consultation at Kurta Law Firm with an Investment Fraud Lawyer